 Subaru Forester hybrid MPG & CO2 emissions

-You’d expect better efficiency despite the Subaru Forester e-Boxer hybrid's size and off-road credentials
+You’d expect better efficiency, despite the Subaru Forester e-Boxer hybrid's size and off-road credentials

 |Fuel economy (combined)||Fuel economy (high)||Fuel economy (low)||CO2 emissions|

-Subaru Forester e-Boxer MPG & CO2 emissions
+Subaru Forester hybrid MPG

 In This Review

-- 1VerdictThe all-wheel-drive Subaru Forester e-Boxer hybrid is great off-road and comfortable on-road, but still hard to justify at this price
+- 1VerdictThe all-wheel-drive Subaru Forester e-Boxer hybrid is great off-road and comfortable on-road, but its price is quite hard to justify

-- 2MPG & CO2 emissions - currently readingYou’d expect better efficiency despite the Subaru Forester e-Boxer hybrid's size and off-road credentials
+- 2MPG & CO2 emissions - currently readingYou’d expect better efficiency, despite the Subaru Forester e-Boxer hybrid's size and off-road credentials

-- 3Running costsThe Subaru Forester e-Boxer hybrid's five-year warranty and reputation for reliability are big incentives, but company-car and other tax costs are high
+- 3Running costs & insuranceThe Subaru Forester hybrid's reputation for reliability are big plus points, but company-car and other tax costs are high

-- 4Engines, drive & performancePerformance is a bit weak on the road, but once you head off it, the Subaru Forester e-Boxer hybrid is king of this class
+- 4Engines, drive & performancePerformance is a bit weak on the road, but once you head off it, the Subaru Forester hybrid is king of this class

-- 5Interior & comfortThe Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside
+- 5Interior, dashboard & comfortThe Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside

-- 6Practicality & boot spaceThe Subaru Forester e-Boxer hybrid is roomy and functional inside, but there's no seven-seat option
+- 6Boot space, seating & practicalityThe Subaru Forester hybrid is roomy and functional inside, but there's no seven-seat option

-- 7Reliability & safetyThe Subaru Forester e-Boxer hybrid boasts class-leading driver aids and a great crash safety rating, but there's no spare wheel
+- 7Reliability & safety ratingThe Subaru Forester hybrid boasts class-leading driver aids and a great crash safety rating, but there's no spare wheel